isomerpages/nlb-biblioasia/_topics/Places and Buildings/More Places and Buildings.md

 #### <a href="/vol-15/issue-3/oct-dec-2019/dieppe-barracks/" style="text-decoration: none; font-weight: bold;">Dieppe Barracks: “Our Little Kingdom” in Sembawang</a>
 Military camps and training areas comprise a significant portion of Singapore’s land use.
 What can a single camp tell us about Singapore’s geopolitical history?
-A lot, as it turns out, says Chua Jun Yan.
+A lot, as it turns out, says&nbsp;Chua Jun Yan.
 <hr>

 #### <a href="/vol-15/issue-3/oct-dec-2019/give-me-shelter-stry/" style="text-decoration: none; font-weight: bold;">Give Me Shelter: The Five-footway Story</a>
-The five-footway – the equivalent to the modern-day pavement or sidewalk – was a hotly contested space in colonial Singapore.
-Fiona Lim relives its colourful history.
+The five-footway – the equivalent to the modern-day pavement or sidewalk – was a hotly contested space in colonial Singapore.&nbsp;Fiona Lim&nbsp;relives its colourful history.
 <hr>

 #### <a href="/vol-17/issue-4/jan-to-mar-2022/pulau-lingga/" style="text-decoration: none; font-weight: bold;">Mother Island: Finding Singapore's Past in Pulau Lingga</a>
 Singapore’s history is closely intertwined with that of Lingga’s.
-The kings that once reigned from its shores played a pivotal role in the fate of the Malay world, including the birth of modern Singapore, as Faris Joraimi reveals.
+The kings that once reigned from its shores played a pivotal role in the fate of the Malay world, including the birth of modern Singapore, as&nbsp;Faris Joraimi reveals.

 <img src="/images/vol-17-issue-4/mother-island/Lingga.jpg" style="width:100%;">
 <hr>

 #### <a href="/vol-15/issue-2/jul-sep-2019/preservation-buildings/" style="text-decoration: none; font-weight: bold;">To Wreck or to Recreate: Giving New Life to Singapore’s Built Heritage</a>
-Nearly 70 years have passed since a committee was set up to look into the preservation of buildings and sites with historical value.
-Lim Tin Seng charts the journey.
+Nearly 70 years have passed since a committee was set up to look into the preservation of buildings and sites with historical value.&nbsp;Lim Tin Seng charts the journey.
 <hr>

 #### <a href="/vol-15/issue-1/apr-jun-2019/building-history/" style="text-decoration: none; font-weight: bold;">Building History: From Stamford Road to Canning Rise</a>